aplteam/Tatin/docs/TatinForContributors.md

 Note that by default the test cases use port 5001 for communication between the client and the Test Server that is part of Tatin.
 Change the INI files for both server and client if that does not work for you.

 When you run the test suite you will be asked whether you want to start a Tatin test server locally, and usually, you will answer with a "Yes!".
-(Windows only, elsewhere you must start the server yourself)
+(Windows only, elsewhere you must start the server yourself by starting a new instance of Dyalog and then copying over and executing the `)Load` statement that is provided as part of the client test suite.
+This means that at the moment you cannot run the test suite automatically --- batch mode --- on non-Windows platforms, a restriction that will soon be lifted.)

 A> ### Starting a Tatin test server "manually"
 A>
-A> There may be scenarios when you want to start a local Tatin test server yourself, or you develop under Linux or Mac-OS when this is a requirement.
+A> There may be scenarios when you want to start a local Tatin test server yourself.
 For that execute the following steps:
 A>
 A> 1.
 Instantiate Dyalog Unicode 18.0 or later
 A>